TEXAS RANCHES FOR SALE

 Price $4,900,000 Reduced

-This 597.67-acre ranch has Rrazos River and Yegua Creek frontage; good improvements with rustic ranch home, barns and cattle pens, good fencing and excellent ranch roads; and numerous stock tanks and small lakes.
-Large live oaks, pecans and sycamore trees are scattered throughout this functional ranch.
-Views extend to Texas A&M’s Kyle Field.
-Wildlife is abundant!
+This beautiful ranch near Brenham has Brazos River and Yegua Creek frontage and good improvements with rustic ranch home, barns, cattle pens, good fencing, excellent ranch roads with plentiful stock tanks and small lakes.
+Large live oaks, as well as pecans and sycamore trees are scattered throughout this functional ranch.
+Views extend to Texas A&M's Kyle Field and wildlife is abundant!
+Ranches like this are rare!

 Gator Lake RanchVIEW DETAILS